Last Updated on 5 June 2026

 - Early morning arrival from Cairo (by flight or overnight train)

-- Check-in and rest at your hotel (our top pick: Malkata House)
+- Check-in and rest at Malkata House (on the West Bank)

 - Walk through Luxor Souk